osmosis-labs/osmosis/x/gamm/spec/01_concepts.md

 ### Creation of Pool

 At an initial creation of the pool, a fixed amount of 100 share token is minted in the pool and sent to the creator of the pool's account.
-Pool share denom is in the format of gamm/pool/{poolId} and is displayed in the format of GAMM-{poolId} to the user.
+Pool share denom is in the format of gamm/pool/{poolID} and is displayed in the format of GAMM-{poolID} to the user.
 Pool assets are sorted in alphabetical order by defualt.

 ### Joining Pool